areino/mastodon_bots/README.md

 Weather bot.
 Finds out the weather in a specific location and posts it to a Mastodon instance of your choice.
 You just need to configure the latitude, longitude, town name, mastodon instance and API token.
 Run it with a crontab or whatever.

+## embalses.py

+Publishes levels of water dams and reservoirs across Spain, weekly, with trend graph.